eldarsilver/DQN_Pytorch_ROS/README.md

 ### Laptop side

 In this side you are going to launch the deploy script which will load the trained model to predict the next action using the state captured by the physical RPLidar A1.
-The way to allow that this machine is connected with the ROS Maste node in the Turtlebot and can subscribe to the topic where the RPLidar is publishing its captured data will be setting the `ROS_MASTER_URI` variable environment with the IP of the Intel NUC and the `ROS_IP` with the IP of this laptop.
+The way to allow that this machine is connected with the ROS Master node in the Turtlebot and can subscribe to the topic where the RPLidar is publishing its captured data will be setting the `ROS_MASTER_URI` variable environment with the IP of the Intel NUC and the `ROS_IP` with the IP of this laptop.
 ```
    source $HOME/python3_ws/py3envros/bin/activate
    source /opt/ros/kinetic/setup.bash